 ABORIGINAL & TORRES STRAIT ISLANDER STUDENTS

-Independent schools are committed to equitable access for Aboriginal and Torres Strait Islander students to quality education that values their culture, histories and contributions.
+Independent schools are committed to Aboriginal and Torres Strait Islander students accessing quality education that values their cultures, histories and contributions.

 Most boarding schools in Australia are Independent schools and are a crucial part of Australia's education system.